eworm-de/mkinitcpio-ykfde/README-dracut.md

 Usually there is already an entry for your device.

 Update `/etc/ykfde.conf` with correct settings.
-Add `mapping-name` from above to `device name` in the `general` section.
+Add the value of `mapping-name` from above to `device name` in the `general` section.
 Then add a new section with your key's decimal serial number containing the key slot setting.
 The minimal file should look like this:

     [general]
     device name = crypt